mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-two-finetune.md

 PEFT stands for parameter efficient fine-tuning.
 Classically, when we fine-tune a model, we change every model parameter.
 A naive vision of this approach could lead to the following caveats:

 - Prohibitive costs.
-In a scarce resource environment, when model is very large
+In a scarce resource environment, when the model is very large, GPU needed would be

-- Catastrophic forgetting: this phenomenon happens when fine-tuning changes parameters to the point the fine-tuned model forgets previously encapsulated general information
+- Catastrophic forgetting: this phenomenon happens when fine-tuning changes parameters to the point the fine-tuned model forgets previously encapsulated general information.

 PEFT circumvents these issues by freezing a majority of layers in pre-trained neural networks and focus only on specific ones.
 PEFT acts as an umbrella of techniques; LoRA is one of the best-in-class.

 ### Primer on Low Rank Adapters

 In the context of Machine Learning, LoRA (Low Rank Adapters) is a flavor of parameter efficient fine tuning.
 It is a cost-efficient way to fine-tune a model.
 In a nutshell, during fine-tuning, Lora constraints pre-trained weights with matrices called update matrices with a rank called r, thanks to low-rank approximations.
 These lower rank matrices, with lower rank, are then put inside the network during fine-tuning.
-After performing finetuning, initial matrices are reconstructed with updates provided by update matrices. (source: https://huggingface.co/docs/peft/main/en/conceptual_guides/lora)
+After performing finetuning, initial matrices are reconstructed with updates provided by update matrices. ([source](https://huggingface.co/docs/peft/main/en/conceptual_guides/lora))

 ### What happens behind the scenes?

 A neural network accepts an input x and outputs an output h.
 Pre-trained weights are represented by a matrix W₀ ∈ ℝᵈˣᵈ.
 We add a new set of parameters, called adapters, A and B, whose dimensions are respectively d x rand r x d, with r << d.